-(b) Acquisition of a subsidiary not constituting a business
+Acquisition of a subsidiary not constituting a business

-When the Group acquires a group of assets and liabilities that do not constitute a business, the Group identifies and recognises the individual identifiable assets acquired and liabilities assumed by allocating the purchase price first to the financial assets and financial liabilities at the respective fair values, the remaining balance of the purchase price is then allocated to the other individual identifiable assets and liabilities on the basis of their relative fair values at the date of purchase.
+When the Group acquires a group of assets and liabilities that do not constitute a business, the Group identifies and recognises the individual identifiable assets acquired and liabilities assumed by allocating the purchase price first to investment properties which are subsequently measured under fair value model and financial assets and financial liabilities at the respective fair values, the remaining balance of the purchase price is then allocated to the other individual identifiable assets and liabilities on the basis of their relative fair values at the date of purchase.
 Such a transaction does not give rise to goodwill or bargain purchase gain.

-(c) Changes in ownership interests in existing subsidiaries without change of control
+Changes in ownership interests in existing subsidiaries without change of control (c)

 Transactions with non-controlling interests that do not result in change of control are accounted for as equity transactions - that is, as transactions with the owners in their capacity as owners.
-The carrying amounts of the Group's relevant components of equity including reserve and the non-controlling interests are adjusted to reflect the changes in their relative interest in the subsidiary.
-The difference between fair value of any consideration paid/received and the relevant share of the carrying value of net assets of the subsidiary acquired/disposed, as adjusted by the re-attribution of the relevant equity components, is recorded in equity and attributed to owners of the Company.
+The carrying amounts of the Group's relevant components of equity and the non-controlling interests are adjusted to reflect the changes in their relative interest in the subsidiary, including re-attribution of relevant reserves between the Group and the non-controlling interests according to the Group's and the non-controlling interest's proportional interests.
+The difference between fair value of any consideration paid/received and the relevant share of the carrying value of net assets of the subsidiary acquired/disposed is recorded directly in equity and attributed to owners of the Company.